bluesam1/collab-canvas/README.md

 3. **Verify Firebase Configuration**:
    - Check that `.firebaserc` has your project ID
    - Ensure `firebase.json` has correct hosting settings
-   - Verify `database.rules.json` is up to date
+   - Verify `database.rules.json` contains the security rules (this file is deployed automatically with `firebase deploy`)

 4. **Build the Production Bundle**:
 ```bash